 There’s a certain aura of mystique around the word Oysterhead in the jam scene.
-It’s for good reason too, as the supergroup comprised of Primus bassist Les Claypool, Phish guitarist Trey Anastasio, and Police drummer Stewart Copeland only existed for a brief moment in time with exception of a one-off 2006 reunion and again earlier this year.
+It’s for good reason too, as the supergroup comprised of Primus bassist Les Claypool, Phish guitarist Trey Anastasio, and Police drummer Stewart Copeland only existed for a brief moment in time with exception of a one-off 2006 reunion and again last year for an all-too-brief tour.
 In fact, that moment began on this day in 2000, when the trio hit the stage at the Saenger Theatre in New Orleans, LA.

 The band’s humble beginnings can be traced to the founders of Superfly, who asked Claypool to assemble an all-star lineup for a supergroup performance in New Orleans.
 Claypool contacted Anastasio, who agreed to the new group, and the two also proposed to ask one of their musical heroes in Copeland to join them.
 Rather than rely on covers or even originals from their respective bands, the trio wrote a bunch of new music for the show and put it all on the line for their debut performance.

 Eventually, the group would record The Grand Pecking Order, featuring four songs debuted in NOLA and nine more originals written for the album.
 The band toured in 2001 but went their separate ways after the run.
 The group delivered a one-off reunion at Bonnaroo in 2006, and returned to action earlier this year with two performances at Denver’s 1STBANK Center in February.